sid91hari/Video_Game_Sales_Prediction/README.md

 Apart from that, it provides details on various factors necessary to improve sales.
 Here, the objective is to analyze and build a machine learning model that accurately predicts the sales in millions for a Video game.

-This competition was organized by Machine Hack.
+This competition was organized by Analytics India Magazine through Machine Hack.

 Link: https://www.machinehack.com/hackathons/5ef5dcfff86bc10bcd96d915